Wilkor/doc-plugin-transferencia/README.md

 ![image](https://user-images.githubusercontent.com/34819624/209581856-ee879488-a899-4483-a495-233fd5950d52.png)

-  - Depois que ativado, click no link abaixo para ativar a extensão no chrome de cada atendente.
+  - Depois que ativado, clique no link abaixo para ativar a extensão no chrome de cada atendente.

 ![image](https://user-images.githubusercontent.com/34819624/209581895-c177be72-a67a-43de-816d-3bf4a5ff639a.png)